puranjay/password-pronounce/README.md

 password-pronounce
 ==================

-An alphanumeric pronounceable password generator
+password-pronounce is an alphanumeric pronounceable password generator.

+On inputting a length as an argument, it generates a customizable number of random strings that are human-pronounceable.